Search Keywords, Wine, Producers, Distributors

 Keep Reading

-While visiting his family in 2014, he mentioned his work in recovering old vines of indigenous varieties for Celler del Roure.
-His grandfather mentioned that just such a vineyard existed near the village – one that Javi’s great-grandfather had planted.
-Named Pla del Micalet, this terraced site is surrounded by forest and scrubland at an elevation of 710-730m with poor and chalky soils, resembling the famed albariza of Jerez.
-Established long before the craze for foreign varieties or productive clones destroyed much of the viticultural heritage of the DO, this site was planted higgly-piggly with white varieties best suited to the warm, dry Mediterranean climate – Tortosí, Trepadell, Malvasía, Merseguera, and Verdil.
-Its rediscovery was the inspiration for the creation of Javi’s personal project, his own estate focused solely on vineyards around his hometown, featuring heritage varieties and wines made with minimal intervention.
-Apparently, sometimes you can come home.
+While visiting his grandfather in 2014, Javi mentioned his work in recovering old vines of indigenous varieties for Celler del Roure.
+His grandfather mentioned that just such a vineyard existed near the village – one Javi’s great-grandfather had planted in 1948.
+Named Pla del Micalet, this north-facing, terraced site is surrounded by forest and scrubland at an elevation of 710-730m with poor sandy and chalky soils, resembling the albariza of Jerez.
+Established long before the craze for foreign varieties or productive clones destroyed much of the viticultural heritage of the DO, this site was planted with indigenous white varieties all suited to the warm, dry Mediterranean climate of the region.
+Among them were Tortosí, Trepadell, Malvasía, Merseguera, and Verdil.

 Close